gwu-libraries/vivo-load/README.md

 A proof-of-concept tool for loading GWU data into [VIVO](http://vivoweb.org).

-Currently supports loading data from an export from [Lyterati](http://www.entigence.com/#!lyterati/c6jw), the University's faculty information system, and [Banner](https://banweb.gwu.edu), the University's business operations system.
+Currently supports loading data from an export from [Banner](https://banweb.gwu.edu), the University's business operations system, and the University's faculty information system.

 This code is intended to run in the [load docker container](https://github.com/gwu-libraries/vivo-docker).